-MacBook provides several ways of checking the model number ranging from simpler options like checking for the serial number on the surface or underside of your MacBook or the original packaging material, invoice, and receipt.
-You can then enter your MacBook serial number on the Apple checkcoverage.apple.com webpage to find your laptop model number.
+MacBook offers several ways to verify the model number, starting with simpler options like looking for the serial number on the top or bottom of your MacBook or the original packaging materials, invoice, and receipt.
+You can then enter your MacBook’s serial number on Apple’s website checkcoverage.apple.com to find your laptop’s model number.

 About This Mac

-The commonly used tool for identifying your MacBook model is About This Mac, which is supposedly super easy.
+The most commonly used tool to identify your MacBook model is About This Mac, which is supposedly super easy.

-Click on the Apple icon on the top left corner of your screen and choose About This Mac.
-You should see Overview information of your MacBook, in this case, your MacBook OS version, model name, and serial number.
+Click on the Apple icon in the upper left corner of your screen and select ” About This Mac.”
+You should see Overview information of your MacBook, in this case your MacBook OS version, model name, and serial number.

-To find your model number, highlight and copy your serial number.
-Then, go to the website EveryMac.com/ultimate-mac-lookup.
-On the website, paste your serial number in the Enter Mac or Apple Device Identifier search engine and click Lookup.
-You should see the information about your MacBook model and the model number.
+To find your model number, highlight your serial number and copy it.
+Then go to the website EveryMac.com/ultimate-mac-lookup.
+On the website, type your serial number into the Enter Mac or Apple Device Identifier search engine and click Lookup.
+You should see the information about your MacBook model and model number.